Sammy Morris: Regular season

+Playoffs

 Coaching career

 Morris was an assistant strength and conditioning coach with the Patriots from 2016 to 2018, while simultaneously also being an assistant football coach at Attleboro High School since 2013.
 In June 2018, he was hired to take over the running back assistant coach position in Dean College.

 Morris was named the assistant director of player support development at his alma mater Texas Tech on April 26, 2021.

 Personal life

 His father Samuel Morris II and his brother Brien Morris, were staff sergeants in the Air Force.